ngkent75/ch13-ecommercebackend/README.md

 * [Questions](#questions)

 ## Description
-This project is the back end for an e-commerce site.
+This project is the backend for an e-commerce site.
 You can submit a GET, POST, PUT, and DELETE for categories, products, and tags.
-The tags and products have a many-to-relationship, since a product can have multiple tags and vice versa.
-My motivation for creating this is to gain experience in largest secotr of the electronics industry.
-Being able to code the backend for a project in $29 trillion indusry is a valuable skill to have as a full-stack web developer.
+The tags and products have a many-to-many relationship, since a product can have multiple tags and vice versa.
+My motivation for creating this is to gain experience in the largest sector of the electronics industry.
+Being able to code the backend for a project in a $29 trillion indusry is a valuable skill to have as a full-stack web developer.

 ```md
 AS A manager at an internet retail company